ashxta/HR-Data-Analytics-ML/README.md

 ## 📚 Overview

 This project builds a complete HR analytics pipeline that not only predicts employee attrition but also generates deep, interpretable, and actionable business insights for HR decision-making.

--> We developed an end-to-end system that:
+ Developed an end-to-end system that:

 -> Predicts attrition risk using a trained ML model